 We are committed to being a good corporate citizen globally as well as creating a positive employee environment.
-We are also honored to support our global communities, not just with our vision to provide seamless access and a safer world, but also through the passion and service of our people.
-Consistent with our value to "Serve Others, Not Yourself," we encourage and empower our employees to identify local needs and make a difference where they live and work.
+We are also honored to support our global communities, not just with our vision of creating a safer and more accessible world, but also through the passion and service of our people.
+Consistent with our value to "Serve others, not yourself," we encourage and empower our employees to identify local needs and make a difference where they live and work.